Ntenzin66/CircuitPython/README.md

 ### Reflection

 It was pretty simple as it was the first assignment.
 I couldn't really learn arduino that well last year since it was all virtual, so it was  pretty cool learning a new code from scratch.
+This assignment did not require wiring, all you had to do was plug in the metro board to the HDMI port on the computer.

 ## CircuitPython_Servo